Learn to Move, Move to Learn: Dinosaurs (DVD)

 MEET THE AUTHOR

-Jenny Clark Brack, OTR/L, BCP (AOTA Board Certification in Pediatrics), is a licensed pediatric occupational therapist with over 22 years experience working as a school-based occupational therapist, independent contractor for early intervention services, private practitioner, speaker, consultant, author, and inventor.
-Jenny currently owns a pediatric therapy private practice Jenny's Kids, Inc. She received her Bachelor's degree in Occupational Therapy and graduated with distinction from the University of Kansas in 1990.
-She has written journal articles that have been published in professional journals such as OT Practice, Occupational Therapy Forum, and Journal of Occupational Therapy Students.
-Additionally, Jenny has written a book on sensory processing entitled Learn to Move, Move to Learn: Sensorimotor Early Childhood Activity Themes (AAPC 2004), and more recently has written a sequel Learn to Move, Moving Up!
+Jenny Clark Brack, OTR/L, BCP (AOTA Board Certification in Pediatrics), is a licensed pediatric occupational therapist with over 25 years of experience as a school-based occupational therapist, independent contractor for early intervention services, private practitioner, speaker, consultant, author, and inventor.
+Ms. Clark currently owns a pediatric therapy private practice Jenny's Kids, Inc. She received her bachelor's degree in occupational therapy and graduated with distinction from the University of Kansas.
+She is published in professional journals, such as OT Practice, Occupational Therapy Forum, and Journal of Occupational Therapy Students.
+Additionally, Jenny has written a book on sensory processing entitled Learn to Move, Move to Learn: Sensorimotor Early Childhood Activity Themes , and more recently has written a sequel Learn to Move, Moving Up!
 Sensorimotor Elementary School Activity Themes (AAPC 2009).
-In addition, she has published two DVD's Learn to Move: Dinosaurs (AAPC 2005), a companion to her first book, and Sensory Processing Disorder Kit: Simulations and Solutions for Parents, Teachers, and Therapists (AAPC 2006), which won the 2007 media in excellence video award from Autism Society of America.
-Jenny's newest publication is a music CD, Sing, Move, Learn (AAPC 2010), which accompanies the songs in her first book.
+In addition, she has published two DVD's Learn to Move: Dinosaurs, a companion to her first book, and Sensory Processing Disorder Kit: Simulations and Solutions for Parents, Teachers, and Therapists (AAPC 2006), which won the Media in Excellence Video award from Autism Society of America.
+Jenny's newest publication is a music CD, Sing, Move, Learn which accompanies the songs in her first book.
 Jenny is the inventor of the Patent-Pending Cool Bracelet (www.abilitations.com).
-Jenny Clark has spoken both nationally and internationally on a variety of topics, including sensory integration/processing.
+She has spoken both nationally and internationally on a variety of topics, including sensory integration/processing.